Houstin0/Flask-Code-Challenge-Pizza-Restaurants-week1/README.md

 # Flask-Code-Challenge-Pizza-Restaurants-week1
 this repository contains a Pizza Restaurant domain with a flask api containing three models Restaurant,Pizza and RestaurantPizza.

+You can view the deployed api at https://restaurant-pizza-db.onrender.com

 ##  Project Setup
 1. Clone the repository to your local machine using git clone.
 2. Navigate to the repository's directory.